svilendobrev/svd_bin/README.md

 =======

-various tools + libraries of mine, small or big, old'91 or new. most used are: vcs/, qini/ + aliases, filedir/, eee/, and audio-videog'day
+various tools + libraries of mine, small or big, old'91 or new. most used are: vcs/, qini/ + aliases, filedir/, text/, and foto/audio/video

 my minimal set are: